sebthedoc/subtitle_creator/README.md

 This project provides various tools for creating subtitles from video or audio files using different transcription methods.

+It's by no means ready, production quality.
+I have used it mainly for myself + friends to create SRTs for videos, transcriptions for podcasts etc.
+You need to be to able to code Python to use as I did not even create command line interface for it.
+Sorry.

 ## Features

 - Transcribe audio/video files to SRT subtitle format